ActiTect: A Generalizable Machine Learning Pipeline for REM Sleep Behavior Disorder Screening through Standardized Actigraphy: Introduction

 \section{Introduction}

 Neurodegenerative disorders are a leading cause of illness and disability, affecting tens of millions of people worldwide with a significant increase in prevalence over the past three decades\,\cite{feigin_global_2020, dorsey_emerging_2018}.
 Early detection, particularly during prodromal stages when clinical burden is low, is crucial for understanding disease onset mechanisms and enabling timely interventions\,\cite{postuma_prodromal_2019}.
 A major subset of neurodegenerative disorders is driven by $\alpha$-synucleinopathies, which are characterized by abnormal accumulation of $\alpha$-synuclein in the nervous system and underlie the pathophysiology of conditions such as Parkinson’s disease (PD), dementia with Lewy bodies (DLB), and multiple system atrophy (MSA)\,\cite{spillantini_alpha-synuclein_1997, goedert_100_2013, brettschneider_progression_2017}.
 These conditions share a common clincal marker of the prodromal phase: rapid eye movement (REM) sleep behavior disorder (RBD), a parasomnia characterized by loss of muscle atonia, abnormal movements and dream enactment behaviors during REM sleep\,\cite{berg_mds_2015, heinzel_update_2019, boeve_pathophysiology_2007, dauvilliers_rem_2018}.
 In the absence of a clinical diagnosis of PD, DLB or MSA, this condition is termed isolated or idiopathic RBD (iRBD), which often represents an early manifestation of an underlying $\alpha$-synucleinopathy.
-In fact, longitudinal studies have demonstrated that iRBD can precede the clinical onset of motor or cognitive symptoms in $\alpha$-synucleinopathies by up to $20\,\textrm{years}$, underlining its critical value as a predictive marker in both, clinical and research settings\,\cite{postuma_prodromal_2019, fereshtehnejad_evolution_2019}. \newpar[true][false]{} Currently, the gold standard for detecting RBD is video-polysomnography (vPSG), an accurate but resource-intensive diagnostic test, requiring costly equipment and expert manual analysis\,\cite{cesari_video-polysomnography_2022, gagnon_rapid-eye-movement_2006}, which in turn limits its practicality for large-scale application.
-Clinical questionnaires on RBD symptoms provide a simpler and more practical alternative but suffer from subjectivity and reduced diagnostic accuracy\,\cite{sateia_international_2014, halsband_rem_2018, li_diagnostic_2017, stiasny-kolster_diagnostic_2015, chahine_questionnaire-based_2013}.\\ Actigraphy, typically utilizing wrist-worn accelerometers in RBD studies, has been proposed as a cost-effective, minimally intrusive, and quantitative approach for assessing RBD, making it particularly suitable for large-scale pre-screening.
-Early studies demonstrated promising results but reported inconsistent performance\,\cite{louter_actigraphy_2014, naismith_relationship_2010, stefani_screening_2018}, likely due to limited number of features assessed and the subjectivity of human raters.\\ To overcome these limitations, machine learning (ML) approaches have been applied to actigraphy data\,\cite{brink-kjaer_ambulatory_2023, raschella_actigraphy_2023}, enabling multivariate feature analysis and capturing complex patterns that univariate approaches may overlook.
-These studies achieved high accuracy within their respective cohorts, demonstrating the potential of ML-based screening.
-However, due to the limited availability of large, more diverse, and importantly, multi-center datasets, current performance estimation has, as a consequence, relied exclusively on single cohorts, without independent test sets or external validation.
-As a result, the generalizability of their findings remains to be fully established, highlighting the need for broader validation on multi-center data.\\ Rather than parallel developments on restricted, local datasets, a more effective approach would be a collaborative community effort to build and share pooled datasets.
-To support such validation, methods should be openly accessible, easy to use, compatible across different actigraphy devices, and generalizable to diverse cohorts, ensuring widespread adoption and reproducibility. \\
+In fact, longitudinal studies have demonstrated that iRBD can precede the clinical onset of motor or cognitive symptoms in $\alpha$-synucleinopathies by up to $20\,\textrm{years}$, underlining its critical value as a predictive marker in both, clinical and research settings\,\cite{postuma_prodromal_2019, fereshtehnejad_evolution_2019}.